BTCElectrician/omhni-oracle-template/docs/snapshot.md

     5. Architectural notes
     Ensure all rooms are captured and properly structured in the JSON output.
     """,
+    "Specifications": """
+    IMPORTANT: Preserve the FULL CONTENT of each specification section, not just the headers.
+    For each specification section:
+    1. Create objects in the 'specifications' array with:
+       - 'section_title': The section number and title (e.g., "SECTION 16050 - BASIC ELECTRICAL MATERIALS AND METHODS")
+       - 'content': The COMPLETE text content of the section, including all parts, subsections, and items
+    2. Maintain the hierarchical structure (SECTION > PART > SUBSECTION)
+    3. Preserve all numbered and lettered items
+    4. Include all paragraphs, tables, and detailed requirements Do not summarize or truncate the content - include the entire text of each section.
+    """,
     "General": "Organize all relevant data into logical categories based on content type."
 }

 def optimize_model_parameters(
     drawing_type: str,